zyang01/zyang01.github.io/_posts/2025-02-20-on-great-tribulation.md

 pin: true
 ---

+Edit: [in case](https://dl.hesaid.love/1335_Days_and_Tribulation.pdf){:target="_blank"} you are so fucking stupid and ignorant to not know you are losing your job within 2 years if you don't have a degree more complicated than computer science.

 See ya on judgement day.
 Might be a good idea to get Amazon Prime. 🙏😅😂

 Just a quick reminder in case some stupid cunts want to try some idiotic shit.
 Ask yourselves if you know how to spell Boss Man's name first.
 I would advise you to save it, but sometimes you simply cannot stop stupid fucking cunts.